joao-arthur/funis-node/docs/standard/compose.md

 Returns a function that apply the result of each function to the next one in the opposite order they are defined.

 ::: info
-Typescript does not infer the type of the last function argument when you call the function.
+Typescript does not infer the type of the function arguments as you would expect.

-To ensure type-safety, you have to explicit type the first function.
+You have to explicit type all but the first function argument 😰.
 :::

 ## Example